A Short Bio:

 & Meditations on the Palimpsest of Civilization

-Most of my recent artwork documents 'place' as a human construction in conflict with time, natural elements and human nature.
+Most of my photography from the past few years has examined 'place' as a human construction in conflict with time, natural elements and human nature.

 We are the only species that has both the tools and inclination to alter their environment in opposition to the natural world rather than in concert with it.
 But even the most aggressive human constructions are temporary disruptions to other, more inexorable forces.
 The first conflict is a clash of egos between the constructor's vision and the pragmatism or curiosity of others: fences are breached, signs and signals disregarded, walls and roofs defaced or decorated.
 The second conflict is with time: this is sometimes a matter of changing fashion or anachronism of purpose, other times it's a matter of surrender to entropy and decay and the relentless forces of nature.
 The large majority of my photographs record these mundane ephemera.